MicrosoftDocs/customer-insights/ci-docs/journeys/setup.md

 1. If you haven't installed other Dynamics 365 apps on the [Microsoft Power Platform admin center](/power-platform/admin/), go to [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) to create an environment of the desired type (production, sandbox, or trial).
 Learn more: [Create and manage environments in the Power Platform admin center](/power-platform/admin/create-environment).
 1. On the [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) page, find **Resources** in the left-hand site map and select **Dynamics 365 apps**.
     - Whether you have the legacy, standalone Dynamics 365 Customer Insights app or Dynamics 365 Marketing licenses (available to customers who purchased before September 2023) or the new, combined Dynamics 365 Customer Insights license that entitles you to install both the Customer Insights - Journeys and Customer Insights - Data applications, you can find them listed on **admin.powerplatform.microsoft.com** under **Resources** > **Dynamics 365 apps**.
+If you don't see the license, check the geography that is selected.
+If you don't have a multi-geo tenant, you must have your tenant converted to a multi-geo tenant by a Microsoft employee or select the geography that matches the tenants home geography.
+Environments must also be created in that geography to install the applications.

 1. To open the installation management area, select the three dots dropdown ("**...**") next to the app name then select **Manage**.